 Housing

 But in a town so small the rest of the year, there are nowhere near enough hotel rooms (and the rooms there are command a hefty premium during the regattas).
-The tradition is that athletes and coaches stay with families in the town, hopefully walking distance from the course.
+The tradition is that athletes and coaches stay with families in the town, often walking distance from the course.

-A crew posing for a portraitBut how to find that housing?
+But how to find that housing?
 Henley Women’s and Henley Royal each have a dedicated housing officer who can match a crew to a house or houses in the town.
 Sometimes it is just a room for a coach, or some places can take an entire eight plus cox with everything in between.
 All prices are set by the hosts themselves, and the housing officer/crew liaison can help you work to stay within your budget.
-Crew Accommodation & Boat Hire
+Find out more >>

 It certainly helps to start early as many repeat crews also repeat their housing, so a large swath of houses go off the regatta housing market very early in the year.
-Consider whether or not athletes can share rooms – coxes of a different gender may need their own space – and whether they can share beds, as some places will offer this option.
-For three days it might be acceptable to your crew but for a three-week Henley Women’s and Henley Royal stay that’s a big ask of athletes.

 Boats